 Are you prepared for incapacity if it occurs?
 Most people are not which is why incapacity planning is so important.
 People frequently make the mistake of assuming that incapacity planning is only important for the elderly when, in fact, incapacity planning should be part of every estate plan.
 Though your odds of becoming incapacitated will increase with age, you could suffer an incapacitating event at any age, which is why incapacity planning is so important.
-Incapacity planning ensures that you decide who takes overcontrol of your assets and who makes medical decisions for you if incapacity does strike.
-The attorneys at McGee Law Firm are committed to helping you include Incapacity Planning into your estate plan.
+Incapacity planning ensures that you decide who takes over control of your assets and who makes medical decisions for you if incapacity does strike.
+The attorney at McGee Law Firm is committed to helping you include Incapacity Planning into your estate plan.

 Why Do You Need an Incapacity Plan?

 What would happen to you and your assets if you were to become incapacitated tomorrow?
 Before you shrug off the possibility, consider the fact that you stand a one in five chance of suffering a period of disability or incapacity that lasts five months or longer before you reach retirement age.
 Incapacity can be the result of a wide range of causes, including a catastrophic motor vehicle collision, a debilitating illness, or a tragic workplace accident.